-If permission to travel with your child out-of-state or internationally is required by a court order, you should not disregard this requirement and travel without it.
+If a court order requires permission to travel with your child out-of-state or internationally, you should not disregard this requirement and travel without it.

-If you do, you could be found in contempt of court, and you could face both criminal and civil penalties.
-If you travel internationally with your child without obtaining the proper permission, it could be considered an international kidnapping.
+You could be found in contempt of court and face both criminal and civil penalties if you do so.
+If you travel internationally with your child without permission, it may be considered an international kidnapping.

-The goal of any custody agreement is to maintain the best interest of your child.
-If you move out-of-state, it could complicate your joint custody agreement.
-As a result, you may need court approval to move.
+The objective of any custody arrangement is to protect the child’s best interests.
+Moving out of state could complicate your shared custody arrangement.
+Consequently, you may require court authority to relocate.

-If you and your co-parent cannot agree on a solution, the court will try to modify the custody agreement in a way that is in the best interest of your child.
+If you and your co-parent are unable to reach an agreement, the court will attempt to change the custody agreement in the child’s best interest.

 What About International Vacations?

-The United States does not have a system in place to monitor outbound international travel, but the majority of other countries do.
-Leaving the United States with your child is easy, but entering another country with your child may be difficult, as most countries require permission.
+The majority of countries have a mechanism in place to monitor outbound overseas travel, but the United States does not.
+It is simple to leave the United States with a child, but difficult to enter another country with a child, as most countries require permission.

-Additionally, many other countries require that you prove your child’s identity and provide documentation that proves you have permission to do so.
-Only a handful of cases allow you to legally leave the country with your child without the consent of your child’s other parent—even when you are the custodial parent.
+In addition, several additional nations require that you produce proof of your child’s identity and that you have authorization to travel with them.
+Even if you are the custodial parent, only a handful of situations allow you to legally leave the country with your child without the consent of the other parent.